hackerwins/homepage-old/docs/server.md

 #### Commands (CLI)

-Yorkie is controlled via a very easy to use command-line interface (CLI).
-Yorkie is only a single command-line application: `yorkie`.
-This application then takes a subcommand such as `server`.
+Yorkie is controlled via a very easy-to-use command-line interface (CLI).
+Yorkie is just a single command-line application  `yorkie`, which takes a subcommand such as `server`.

-The yorkie CLI is a well-behaved command line application.
+The Yorkie CLI is a well-behaved command-line application.
 In erroneous cases, a non-zero exit status will be returned.
 It also responds to `-h` and `---help` as you'd most likely expect.

 To get help for any specific command, pass the `-h` flag to the relevant subcommand.
 For example, to see help about the `server` subcommand: